 2016 Dependability Index

-This is our study that comprises of a combination of all the national and regional data on crime, schools, poverty, fire services, planning and health.
+This study highlights the best places to live in England, based on a combination of all the national and regional data on crime, schools, poverty, fire services, planning and health.
 It is unique in encompassing both national government data and public opinion surveys to pinpoint the best place to live in England.

 The majority of people believe they simply don’t have a voice when it comes to how their local services are run.
 The first step to address this is to give everyone a clear picture of the standard of service they are receiving.